-During 2022, our board of directors held four meetings (including regularly scheduled and special meetings), and each director attended at least 75% of the aggregate of (i) the total number of meetings of our board of directors held during the period for which he or she served as a director and (ii) the total number of meetings held by all committees of our board of directors on which he or she served during the periods that he or she served.
+During 2023, our board of directors held five meetings (including regularly scheduled and special meetings), and each director attended at least 78% of the aggregate of (i) the total number of meetings of our board of directors held during the period for which he or she served as a director and (ii) the total number of meetings held by all committees of our board of directors on which he or she served during the periods that he or she served.

 It is the policy of our board of directors to regularly have separate meeting times for independent directors without management.
 Although we do not have a formal policy regarding attendance by members of our board of directors at annual meetings of stockholders, we encourage, but do not require, our directors to attend.
-Six directors attended our 2022 annual meeting of stockholders.
+Eight directors attended our 2023 annual meeting of stockholders.

-We have established an audit committee, a compensation committee and a corporate governance and nominating committee.
+We have established an audit committee, a compensation committee, and a corporate governance and nominating committee.
 We believe that the composition of these committees meets the criteria for independence under, and the functioning of these committees comply with the requirements of, the Sarbanes-Oxley Act of 2002, the Nasdaq rules, and SEC rules and regulations.
 The following table sets forth information regarding the current membership of our board of directors and committees of the board of directors.

-Director Independence Board Audit Committee Compensation Committee Corporate Governance & Nominating 2022 Meeting Attendance (1)
+Director Independence Board Audit Committee Compensation Committee Corporate Governance & Nominating 2023 Meeting Attendance (1)

-Vicki Sato, Ph.D. a $\stackrel{\wedge}{\sim}$ 86%
+Vicki Sato, Ph.D. ~ $\stackrel{\wedge}{\sim}$ 100%

-Douglas Cole, M.D. a 100%
+Douglas Cole, M.D.
+(2) ~ 80%

-Jennifer Cook a 0 100%
+Jennifer Cook ~ 0 100%

-Jay Flatley a 0 92%
+Jay Flatley ✓ 0 86%

-Erik Harris a 88%
+Erik Harris ✓ 90%

-Peter Klein a 0 100%
+Peter Klein ✓ 0 100%

-Steve E. Krognes (2) 100%
+Steve E. Krognes 80%

-Robert Nelsen (2) a 100%

-David Schenkein, M.D. a 88%
+David Schenkein, M.D. ~ 100%

-Marc Tessier-Lavigne, Ph.D. a 100%
+Marc Tessier-Lavigne, Ph.D. ✓ 100%

-Nancy A. Thornberry a 88%
+Nancy A. Thornberry ~ 78%

 Ryan J. Watts, Ph.D.
-100%
+200 100%

-2022 Meetings 4 5 4 3
+2023 Meetings 5 5 4 2

-CHAIRPERSON MEMBER 🖈 CHAIRPERSON OF THE BOARD
+CHAIRPERSON MEMBER CHAIRPERSON C 4 2

-Includes meetings of the board of directors and meetings of each committee of the board while the director served on the board and such committee, respectively.
-Mr. Nelsen served on the board of directors until June 2, 2022.
-Mr. Krognes joined our board of directors as of May 1, 2022 upon transition from his role as Chief Financial Officer.
+lncludes meetings of the board of directors and meetings of each committee of the board while the director served on the board and such committee, respectively.

+Dr. Cole served on the board of directors until August 7, 2023.